DrVogtster/QPDE-FV-WENO/README.md

 A. How to use the Python scripts:
 - Open 'euler_hb.py', the primary file.
-- In the Configuration section, you have the option to load a pre-defined test (refer to Section B for details).
+- In the Configuration section, you have the option to load a pre-defined test.
 Alternatively, you can configure custom parameters by uncommenting the specified blocks.
 - Change the mesh size 'Nx' and Courant number 'Co' as needed.
--  Executing a pre-defined test: 1.
-Open 'euler_tests.py', the configuration file.
+-  Executing a pre-defined test: Open 'euler_tests.py', the configuration file.
 -   Keep the shared parameters as default unless necessary.
-3. Choose the appropriate 'test' configuration from the provided list (parameters should remain unchanged unless required).
+-   Choose the appropriate 'test' configuration from the provided list (parameters should remain unchanged unless required).
 -   For test 2, configure the Riemann data according to the examples for Lax & Sod (parameters should remain unchanged unless required).
 -  Conducting error measurements: 1.
 Run the first test in 'euler_tests.py'.
 -   Errors will be shown in the terminal (and text files will be generated containing the same information)